John Keeble (writer)

 John Robert Keeble (born November 24, 1944) is a Canadian-American author.
-Primarily a novelist, he is best known for his novel Yellowfish (1980) and Broken Ground (1987).
+Primarily a novelist, he is best known for his novels Yellowfish (1980) and Broken Ground (1987).
 He has also written short stories and nonfiction.
 In 2019, he won an O. Henry Award for his short story, "Synchronicity", which was published in Harper's Magazine.

 Keeble is known for his literary treatment of political and ecological concerns, particularly in the western landscape of North America, as well as for his exploration of the intersections and tensions between the past and present of the American West and the people and animals who inhabit these spaces.

 Biography

 Keeble was born in Winnipeg, Manitoba, Canada, and raised in Saskatchewan until his parents moved the family to California.
 The son of a minister, Keeble holds dual Canadian and U.S. citizenship.
 Keeble attended the University of Redlands (Bachelor of Arts, "magna cum laude", 1966), and the University of Iowa (Master of Fine Arts, 1969).
 Additionally, he attended Brown University for one year (1971/72).
 He began adult life as a musician, but turned seriously to writing while at the University of Iowa.

 He has also worked as an educator, having taught at Grinnell College (1969-1972) and Eastern Washington University (1973-2002).
 At Eastern Washington University, he is presently Professor Emeritus.
 He was Distinguished Visiting Writer at Boise State University in spring 2006, and held the Coal Royalty Trust Chair in Creative Writing at the University of Alabama (Fall Semesters, 1992, 1998, 2002).
 He also served at Alabama as a Visiting Professor in 1995/96.